 A communication background serves as a basis of study in a variety of areas.
 With a degree in communications, you're able to enter a number of occupational fields, including:

-If you plan to complete the first two years of study at Heartland and then continue your studies as a Communication major at a four-year institution in Illinois, the Associate in Arts (AA) or Associate in Sciences(AS) transfer preparation program is the path for you.
+If you plan to complete the first two years of study at Heartland and then continue your studies as a communication major at a four-year institution in Illinois, the Associate in Arts (AA) transfer preparation program is the path for you.